I am worried about someone

 It is good to discuss your concerns with the person in question.
 However, this may not be possible or the concerns may not be perceived as such by the person in question or they may not want to accept help.
 If you have concerns about someone, you can often report them to a hotline or agency.
 They will give you advice on how to act, or arrange for appropriate help themselves.

-For urgent situations, always call 112.
+For emergencies, always call 112.

 I suspect domestic violence or child abuse